 4.2.1 Pre-consultation with the City of London

-i) Pre-consultation with the City Planning staff is recommended to identify potential issues and constraints related to the proposed location of the telecommunications tower.
+i) Pre-consultation with the Planning and Economic Development staff is recommended to identify potential issues and constraints related to the proposed location of the telecommunications tower.

 ii) Pre-consultation with Building Division staff is recommended where accessory structures are contemplated or for rooftop locations.